How to get to the Kilpatrick hills

 Start point: Station Rd, Old Kilpatrick.
 Limited parking available.

-Walking the Kilpatrick hills with my dog
+Walking the Kilpatrick hills and onto Loch Humphrey

 Before I set out I checked the weather forecast, dry all day with the clouds breaking at lunch but the temperatures were low so I wrapped up, put on my thermals, cashmere hat, scarf and gloves.
 But I shouldn’t have bothered!
 Walking uphill soon warmed me up and just 15 minutes into it I was getting too warm, thankfully I had my bag to put my gloves, scarf and hat in, but with a big heavy jacket all I could do was unzip it too try to stay cool.
 Really, it’s just like walking up a flight of stairs for a couple of miles and a great form of exercise.

 As we climbed up the hill the views were great with plenty of other walkers and walking groups around, we could see Bishopton, Erskine, Langbank, Clydebank, Glasgow and loads of other places.
 Near the top the path gets steeper and it’s a bit of a killer getting up the last part but once it leveled out I found that I was crossing over to the other-side of the hill and now the clouds had gone showing Loch Humprey surrounded by hills bathed in sunlight.